-The benefits of memory foam are notable and numerous that it has completely changed the pillow game.
+The benefits of memory foam are notable and numerous, and so much so that it has completely changed the pillow game.
 When we think of memory foam, we think of that perfectly manicured hand pressing into the mattress, then the mattress slowly bouncing back to its original shape.
 Or, maybe, a person jumping on a clean, white mattress with a glass of wine standing upright, unmoving, on the other side.
 While these examples are hyperbolic (who leaves a glass of red wine on a mattress?
 I mean, honestly?), memory foam is a pretty wonderful material for mattresses and pillows alike.

 - Perfect mix of softness and firmness.
 Memory foam will form to your head and neck, but it won’t lose its shape.

 - Can relieve snoring.
 Because memory foam keeps the head and neck in line with the spine, it keeps the airway open and curbs snoring.

 - Hypoallergenic.
 If you love latex but have a latex allergy, memory foam may be a great alternative.